avergnaud/swagger-ts-generator/README.md

 See [angular-swagger-form-field-sample](https://github.com/areijngoudt/angular-swagger-form-field-sample) for a sample how to use the generated classes.

 # Setup
-Download the moduel with npm:
+Download the module with npm:

 ```bash
 npm install --save-dev swagger-ts-generator